New Hampshire Psychology Licensure Requirements

-From start to end, the entire process of becoming a licensed psychologist in New Hampshire takes about 10 years.
+From start to end (including the bachelor’s degree), the entire process of becoming a licensed psychologist in New Hampshire takes about 10 years.
 However, the amount of time required varies based on factors such as how much coursework your doctoral program required or whether you earn a stand-alone master’s degree

 after completing your bachelor’s degree.

 What degree do I need to be a licensed psychologist in New Hampshire?

 In New Hampshire, you must earn a doctoral degree in psychology, which will either be a Doctor of Psychology (PsyD) or a Doctor of Philosophy (PhD) in Psychology degree.
 You will need to complete this degree through an APA-accredited program or be able to provide documentation that you were given equivalent training.

 How much do psychologists in New Hampshire make?

 The average salary for practicing psychologists in New Hampshire (i.e., counseling, clinical, and school psychologists) is $83,455 per year.1 Postsecondary psychology teachers earn an average of $86,710 per year.1

 1. Bureau of Labor Statistics, Occupational Employment Statistics, May 2021 State Occupational Employment and Wage Estimates, New Hampshire: https://www.bls.gov/oes/current/oes_nh.htm